Welcome, Vim lovers!

 Now you can directly modify, or append extra snippets to existing vim-snippets snippet file.
 Now it’s yours.

-But if you want to separate the snippets in vim-snippets with user-specific snippets (which is like, snippets that could be used for algorithm competition), make empty folder at your dotfiles directory and store your snippets in it.
+(which is like, snippets that could be used for algorithm competition), make empty folder at

 And to make the plugin recognize those snippets, you should let vim and Ultisnips know where our private snippets are placed.